svgcraft/svgcraft/README.md

 ## svgcraft

-Develop SVG graphics in your browser in a playful way.
+Real-time collaborative SVG graphics development in the browser, in a playful way.

 ### Usage